arsenvlad/arm-examples/customdata-ssh-keys/README.md

 # Using VM CustomData to pass in multiple SSH public keys

+This example was tried with CentOS 6.x based image running Linux Azure Agent 2.2.11

 Prior to creating the VM image, update the /etc/waagent.conf file to set the following parameters to "y"
 ```
 sed -i 's/Provisioning.DecodeCustomData=n/Provisioning.DecodeCustomData=y/g' /etc/waagent.conf